-Looker provides two-factor authentication as an additional layer of security to protect data accessible via Looker.
-With two-factor authentication enabled, every user must authenticate using a one-time code generated by their mobile device when logging in.
-The Two-Factor Authentication page in the Authentication section of the Admin menu lets you enable and configure two-factor authentication.
+Looker provides two-factor authentication (2FA) as an additional layer of security to protect data accessible via Looker.
+With 2FA enabled, every user must authenticate using a one-time code generated by their mobile device when logging in.
+The Two-Factor Authentication page in the Authentication section of the Admin menu lets you enable and configure 2FA.

 Two-factor authentication does not affect Looker API use.